LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

     ![](IMAGES/cloud-subscription-storage-sig.png)

->[knowledge] The following fields are used for Managed Disk VMs, **skip these fields for Shared Image Gallery configuration**.
+>[knowledge] The following fields are used for Managed Disk VMs, **skip these fields for Compute Gallery configuration**.
 To learn more about managed disk configuration, read [Azure Managed Disk Virtualization](azure-virtualization.md).
 >
 > - Template Storage Account
 > - Template Storage Resource Group